rockola/unroff/README.md

   been augmented by a set of new Scheme data types and primitives that aid in writing new unroff back-ends.

-  A new troff request and an extension to the `.ig' request allow for Scheme code to be embedded in troff documents; the code is then evaluated on the fly as the documents are processed by unroff.
+  A new troff request and an extension to the '.ig' request allow for Scheme code to be embedded in troff documents; the code is then evaluated on the fly as the documents are processed by unroff.